prakash961/PDS-Project/README.md

 # PDS-Project
-We here follow a reproducible workflow concept for the customer segmentation.
+We here try to develop a project for the customer segmentation.